 I love these pictures so much!
 This is my family!
 I admit, I don’t have my own family photographed as often as I recommend other people do.
 It’s for some of the same reasons other people don’t schedule family photo shoots.
 If only knowing something would be a good idea would get us to do it, right?
 So this day was long overdue, and very special.
 We went with my friend Emily Wilson and her family to a Sussex County, NJ tree farm with plans to have a good time, pick our Christmas trees, and get some Dougherty family photos.

 I’ve been photographing families in New Jersey and NYC for over a decade.
 My tips for how to have a successful family photo shoot have evolved quite a bit over time.
-My clients receive a page about what to expect and how to prepare, and as I’ve changed it over time, I show up to a lot more messy houses and kids in pajamas.
+My clients receive a page about what to expect and how to prepare, and as I’ve made changes to it, I show up to a lot more messy houses and kids in pajamas.
 And that’s perfect.
 My “what to wear” has become less about fashion and more about humanity.
 Our emotions and how we process them…that’s what matters most when we’re being photographed.
 So if you’re thinking about hiring a family photographer, here are four tips for you.

 Four Family Photography Tips:

 - Hire a photographer you connect with.
 I’m lucky to have a very close friend who is a photographer, but it’s okay if you don’t.
 Find a photographer you feel like you want to be friends with.
 One whose work you look at and feel a connection to.
 One you feel like you can be yourself around.
 Sometimes an e-mail exchange and a look at their website is all you need.
 Maybe you’re in a Facebook group together, live in the same town, or follow them on social media, and feel like you have a lot in common, or you like what they say, or you just get a good vibe.